Florence - living history

 The side panels showcase the four patron saints of Florence:

-To the left, St John the Evangelistnext to the Madonna and Child, with the Bishop Zenobius, then St Pancrazio, the titular saint of the parish church.
-To the right of the Madonna stands St John the Baptist, beside St Miniato (in red), and the young female St Reparata (dressed in green).
+To the left, Bishop Zenobius, then St Pancrazio, the titular saint of the parish church, and St John the Evangelistnext to the Madonna and Child, To the right of the Madonna stands St John the Baptist, beside St Miniato (in red), and the young female St Reparata (dressed in green).

 Fig.2.
 Predella: The martyrdom of St Reparata